ErikMcClure/erikmcclure.github.io/content/blog/a-rant-on-terra.md

 Terra's documentation is so wrong that it somehow manages to be wrong in both directions.
 That is, some of the documentation is out-of-date, while some of the documentation refers to concepts that never made it out of the develop branch.
 I can only assume that a time-traveling gremlin was hired to write the documentation, who promptly got lost admist the diverging timelines.
 It is a quantum document, both right and wrong at the same time, yet somehow always useless, a puzzle beyond the grasp of modern physics.

+Terra Doesn't Actually Work On Windows

+Saying that Terra supports Windows is a statement fraught with danger.
+It is a statement so full of holes that an entire screen door could try to sell you car insurance and it would have fewer caveats.

+For those of you who actually wish to try Terra, but do not want to wait for

 The terra symbol operator as a C preprocessor replacement instead of a template

+"Aha!" says our observant student, "a reference to a variable from an outside context!"
+While this construct *does* let you access a variable from an outside context, and if you attempt to use it like this will mostly work exactly as you expect, what it's actually doing is much ~~worse~~ more subtle.
+You see, grasshopper, a symbol is not a reference to a variable node in the AST, it is a reference to an *identifier*.

+Yes, that is valid Terra, and yes, the people who built this language did this on purpose.
+Why any human being still capable of love would ever design such a catastrophe is simply beyond me.
+These aren't symbol references, they're **typed preprocessor macros**.
+They are literally C preprocesor macros, capable of causing just as much woe and suffering as one, except that they are typed and they can't redefine existing terms.
+This is, admittedly, *slightly* better than a normal C macro.
+However, seeing as there have been entire books written about humanity's collective hatred of C macros, this is equivilent to being a slightly more usable programming language than Brainfuck.
+It's not a very high bar.
+The bar probably exists somewhere inside the Earth's mantle.

+Yes, yes, you may pick your jaw up from the floor now.
+You see, Terra is not a replacement for C++.
+Or Java.
+Or pretty much any other remotely complex language.
+Terra isn't even really capable of re-implementing these languages.
+The slow, horrifying realization of what our kind has wrought

 How terra is literally C but the preprocessor is lua